-The College of Liberal Arts offers Master of Arts programs in the following fields: Communication, English, History, and Clinical Psychology.
-Additionally, it offers the Master of Public Administration and the Master of Fine Arts in Studio Art.
-In support of these programs, the college provides graduate courses in the performing arts, the humanities, and the social sciences.
+The College of Liberal Arts offers Master of Arts programs in the following fields: English, History, and Clinical Psychology.
+Additionally, it offers the Master of Public Administration.
+In support of these programs, the college provides graduate courses in the humanities, and the social sciences.
 Career-oriented courses for teachers are provided in teacher certification areas.

 Graduate programs offered by the College of Liberal Arts are designed to provide opportunities for students to engage in academic study at advanced levels.
 Knowledgeable and professionally active faculty guide students through their cognate disciplines and fields, produce creative and critical works of high quality, and practice the skills and techniques of their disciplines.
 Emphasis is placed both on the acquisition and on the generation of knowledge.

 The college’s graduate degree programs value excellence, and to achieve this end the college seeks to attract students of high potential from diverse backgrounds and encourages intellectual inquiry and creative/scholarly engagement and production.

 - Our college values learning that results from purposeful relationships within vibrant and dynamic communities.

 - Our college values learning that affects the whole individual through all aspects of our humanity (from the emotive to the rational).

 - Our college values learning that produces responsible citizens who engage in the communities around them.